 Because of the wide variety of topics covered in this book, we called on many experts for whose insight on recent developments we are deeply grateful.
 We would like to thank them and their firms for allowing us to draw on their knowledge and resources, particularly Robert Andrews, Willis M. Allen Co.
 Realtors; Bill Bachrach, Bachrach & Associates; Mark D. Erwin, Commonwealth Financial Network; Robin Gitman, Willis M. Allen Co.
 Realtors; Craig Gussin, CLU, Auerbach & Gussin; Frank Hathaway, CFA, Chief Economist, NASDAQ; John Markese, former President of the American Association of Individual Investors; Mark Nussbaum, CFP®, Wells Fargo Advisors, Inc.; Sherri Tobin, Farmers Insurance Group; and Deila Mangold, Ideal Homes Realty.
+We thank Eric Johnsen, ChFC, CLU, LTCP, of StateFarm for his helpful insights on insurance products and planning.
+And we are grateful to Sam Hicks, Associate Professor Emeritus, Virginia Tech, CPA (retired, Tennessee), for his thorough review of the entire book and for authoring the instructor's manual and associated PowerPoint slides.

 The editorial staff of Cengage Learning has been most helpful in our endeavors.
-We wish to thank Joe Sabatino, Senior Product Team Manager; Mike Reynolds, Senior Product Manager; Conor Allen, Content Developer; and Adele Scholtz, Senior Product Assistant.
+We wish to thank Aaron Arnsparger, Senior Product Manager; Renee Schnee, Content Manager; Brandon Foltz, Learning Designer; and Maggie Russo, Product Assistant.